V1CKY-DEV/FastApi-Newsapi/README.md

 This project is a FastAPI application that fetches and displays the latest news articles using the [News API](https://newsapi.org/).
 The application uses caching to improve performance and is Dockerized for easy deployment.

+## Dependencies

+The following Python packages are used in this project:

+- `fastapi`: Web framework for building APIs.
+- `uvicorn`: ASGI server for running FastAPI applications.
+- `httpx`: HTTP client for making API requests.
+- `jinja2`: Templating engine for rendering HTML.
+- `python-dotenv`: For loading environment variables from a `.env` file.
+- `cachetools`: Library for caching with TTL (Time-To-Live).

 ## Features

 - Fetches news articles from the News API.